Altoona–Blair County Airport: Facilities

+Airline and destination

 US Airways ended non-stop flights to Pittsburgh on July 7, 2007.

 United Airlines/Silver Airways ended non-stop flights to Washington–Dulles on September 30, 2014.

 The first airline flights were All American Airways DC-3s in 1949; Allegheny Commuter replaced Allegheny's Convair 580s in 1971.

+Altoona now has service on Contour Airlines to Charlotte, North Carolina.
+They previously had service to Philadelphia, but switched to Charlotte in October 2024 to allow more connection opportunities.